List of teams with the most victories in NCAA Division I women's college basketball: Most victories

+Most tournament titles

 The NCAA Division 1 women's basketball tournament has taken place 42 times and was canceled 1 time because of the COVID-19 lockdowns.
 Out of the past 43 years, UConn and Tennessee have collectively taken 20 of those national titles.
 UConn has won 12 times and Tennessee has won 8.
 UConn and Tennessee are tied with the longest streak of National Title winning years (3 years in row), with UConn completing this most recently between 2014 and 2016.